Sighted: Most years from Oct to May. More common in summer with males appearing first usually in early to mid Oct.

 Female Orchard Swallowtail feeding on Choisya ternata flowers, 25 May 2007, 4.46 pm

 A male Orchard Swallowtail bred at Claire Cottage, Dorrigo Plateau, 11 Jun 2018 (Photo Phil Gilmour)

-If you have a citrus tree in your garden, you will undoubtedly have this large butterfly looking for tender new leaves on which to lay her eggs.
-It is not uncommon on our property feeding mainly on introduced Citrus, Mexican Orange and Flindersia schottiana, F.australias and F. xanthoxyla.
-Although it has also laid eggs on Philotheca (Eriostemon) we have not seen the caterpillar successfully mature to pupation on that plant.
+If you have a citrus tree in your garden, you will undoubtedly have the female of this large butterfly looking for tender new leaves on which to lay her eggs.
+The Orchard Swallowtail is common on our property where its aterpillars feed mainly on introduced Citrus and Mexican Orange and less frequently on Flindersia schottiana, F.australias and F. xanthoxyla.
+Although they have also laid eggs on Philotheca (Eriostemon) we have not seen the caterpillar successfully mature to pupation on that plant.